 Many of our firm’s cases involve claims of fraud, misrepresentation, and tortious interference with contract.
-Thus, our attorneys have extensive experience pursuing and defending against disputes involving these claims.
+Our attorneys have extensive experience pursuing and defending against disputes involving these claims.

-Whether or not these claims create liability, they risk reputational harm and punitive damages.
-These claims also often arise on an emergency basis, and we have assisted many clients with seeking a temporary restraining order or a preliminary injunction, or defending such claims.
+In addition to the risks of liability and potentially punitive damages, the mere allegation of these types of claims also poses threat to business reputation and good will—even when a party has done nothing wrong.
+These claims also often arise on an emergency basis, and we have assisted many clients with seeking a temporary restraining order or a preliminary injunction in defending such claims.
 We have handled trials and appeals of these types of claims in lawsuits and arbitrations throughout the country.

 - The Firm represented the primary lender for a large real estate development against borrowers and guarantors of a subrogated lender who sued our client for fraud, breach of the implied covenant of good faith and fair dealing, conspiracy, and malicious procurement.
 The plaintiffs alleged that our client failed to disclose a subordination agreement between our client and the subrogated lender.
 The trial court granted our motion for summary judgment in its entirety, finding that all the loan documents were disclosed to plaintiffs.
 The trial court further found that there was no special or fiduciary relationship between our client and plaintiffs which would support a fraudulent concealment claim.